https://newsletter.en.creamermedia.com

 Common aperture architecture for lens-size optimisation offers a balance between multispectral sensors and internal volume usage.
 All the cameras in the Argos-15 are designed with optimised detector and lens-matching to ensure the best performance possible in its class.
 Also, multispectral video is simultaneously available, allowing for different information to be exposed from the scene.

 “The architecture is upgradable in the sense that, since it's now a software apparatus system, functions that we don't have today, we will have tomorrow.
 There's still solutions that we need to develop.
 There are requirements that we don't know of today, but tomorrow, it will be in the system, because it will be added into the software.
-We embrace the digitalisation,” Ven der Merwe said.
+We embrace the digitalisation,” Van der Merwe said.

 At the heart of the Argos-15 is an AI-powered object detection, classification and tracking system.
 Using an integrated graphics processing unit, operators can easily detect and track targets with its advanced one-shot object classifier.
 The aim of this capability is to reduce workload and improve mission efficiency, with the real-time processing enabling rapid decision-making in dynamic environments.

 “The AI will enable us to reduce the operator workload, be faster and improve the optimisation.
-One important thing for operators today is that is that there are so many things they need to do now.
+One important thing for operators today is that there are so many things they need to do now.
 The system needs to provide that capability, to automate the process, and reduce the workload,” Van der Merwe said.

 Equipped with Hensoldt’s specialised laser sensors, the Argos-15 also houses a comprehensive laser suite, featuring a dual-wavelength, high-power laser-designator and rangefinder for precise intelligence, surveillance, target acquisition and reconnaissance capabilities.